JuliaGPU/GPUArrays.jl/README.md

 end

-broadcast(f, ::JTensor...)
+broadcast(f, ::GPUArray...)
-broadcast!(f, dest::JTensor, ::JTensor...)
+broadcast!(f, dest::GPUArray, ::GPUArray...)

 ```

 CLFFT, CUFFT, CLBLAS and CUBLAS will soon be supported.
-A prototype of generic support of these libraries can be found in [blas.jl](https://github.com/JuliaGPU/JTensors.jl/blob/sd/glsl/src/blas.jl).
+A prototype of generic support of these libraries can be found in [blas.jl](https://github.com/JuliaGPU/GPUArrays.jl/blob/sd/glsl/src/blas.jl).
 The OpenCL backend already supports mat mul via `CLBLAS.gemm!` and `fft!`/`ifft!`.
 CUDAnative could support these easily as well, but we currently run into problems with the interactions of `CUDAdrv` and `CUDArt`.